SimiaCryptus/qqn-optimizer/README.md

 ## Academic Paper

-This work is documented in our academic paper:
+This work is documented in our academic paper (in preparation):

 **"Quadratic-Quasi-Newton Optimization: Combining Gradient and Quasi-Newton Directions Through Quadratic Interpolation"**

 The paper provides:
-- Theoretical analysis and convergence proofs
-- Comprehensive experimental evaluation
-- Statistical comparison with existing methods
-- Detailed algorithmic descriptions

-Paper and supplementary materials available at: [https://github.com/SimiaCryptus/qqn-optimizer/](https://github.com/SimiaCryptus/qqn-optimizer/)
+Paper draft and supplementary materials available in the [`papers/`](papers/) directory.

 ## Citing This Work